 - Should the SIG wish to dissolve, it will tender a letter to the AHPA Board stating this intent.
 There will not be any reimbursement of extra SIG membership fees if this occurs during the membership year.

 - A SIG is required to meet (either via teleconference, webcast or in person) a minimum of twice a year; is responsible for establishing its structure and plan; and should have a Chair and secretary (or equivalent), keep a record of meetings and activities, have clearly stated goals, and an annual plan.

 - A SIG must provide a short report (one page) to the Professional and Career Development Chair each year by December 31.
-The report should list SIG meeting dates, attendees, activities during the past year, plans for the following year, and any recommendations to AHPA.
+The report should list SIG meeting dates, attendees, activities during the past year, plans for the following year, succession planning for the following year, and any recommendations to AHPA.